squarism/squarism.github.io/_posts/2009-06-22-making-tatris.markdown

 Firstly, I needed an interface.
 The interface for GameState would contain a few methods:

 The most important one is nextState() which returns itself if we need to stay where we are and returns a new state for whatever's next.
 For example, if the player has filled up the board we need to return a state of GameOver.
 If the player is not losing then return PlayState.
-The main class simply calls the nextState() method of the GameState interface and it doesn't know where the game is, it's just calling nextState() which every GameState is required to have because that's how an interface works.  <a href="http://en.wikipedia.org/wiki/Interface_(computer_science)">Interfaces</a> are really useful for abstracting away implementation and creating a boundry between inside and outside.
+The main class simply calls the nextState() method of the GameState interface and it doesn't know where the game is, it's just calling nextState() which every GameState is required to have because that's how an interface works.
+[Interfaces](http://en.wikipedia.org/wiki/Interface_(computer_science)) are really useful for abstracting away implementation and creating a boundry between inside and outside.

 For example, the main game loop is PlayState.
 It's when the game is playing.
 If the player presses ESC, the game pauses into the menu screen called MenuState.
 If the player loses, the game switches to GameOverState.
 It looks like this: